codefellows/seattle-code-301n24/curriculum/class-05/facilitator/README.md

 ## Preparation

-- Practice [the demo](../demo/city-explorer-lite) to recap the week (jQuery, Mustache) and introduce the City Explorer problem domain to set them up for the next module.
+- Practice [the demo](../demo/city-explorer-react) to recap the week (React) and introduce the City Explorer problem domain to set them up for the next module.
-- Practice [the demo](../demo/deployment) for deployments to Heroku

 ## Lecture Outline